 • grabbed open source code (Bluesky’s ATproto) and then quietly went closed-source, like Donald Trump’s Truth Social;

-Would you consider W Social a Trusted European Platform?
-Do you still trust its feed?
+Still, the question remains: would you consider W Social a Trusted European Platform?
+Would you still trust its feed?

 As always, thanks for being here (and for all the leads!)